lars-erik/Umbraco.CodeGen/readme.md

 *DO NOT CODE FIRST BEFORE FIRST RUN OF USYNC!*
 *YOU'LL LOSE YOUR CODE!*

+*DO NOT WRITE LOGIC IN THE CLASSES, ONLY PROPERTIES!*
+*YOU'LL LOSE YOUR CODE!*

+*Classes are partial for this reason*

 ##Recommended CodeGen config (~/config/CodeGen.config):
     <?xml version="1.0" encoding="utf-8" ?>
     <CodeGenerator